frankieb96/GAN-char-gen/README.md

 The programs print a warning message that can be ignored.

-At the end, inside the 'temp_project' folder, inside the subfolders are saved the models, training images and training history as a .npz file.
+At the end, inside the 'temp_project' folder, inside the subfolders are saved the models, training images and training history in `training.npz`.

 ### Some notes

 Since it may be desirable to run the programs in parallel, note that:
- - `GCG_emnist_DCGAN.py` and `GCG_mnist_DCGAN.py` are equivalent, and differs only
-   for the default behaviour (the former loads the EMNIST, the latter the MNIST), so there are two different files just for convenience.
+ - `GCG_emnist_DCGAN.py` and `GCG_mnist_DCGAN.py` use the same NN architecture, and differs only for the default behaviour (the former loads the EMNIST, the latter the MNIST), so there are two different files just for convenience.
    Same applies for `GCG_emnist_AAE.py` and `GCG_mnist_AAE.py`.
  - All nets are trained for a default of 15 epochs, and you need to manually change this value directly in the code for a different number.
  - At the end, they will show the results.
- - The programs first search if it exist a folder with the network name (e.g. if it for this default, he may search for 'E_DCGAN').
+ - The programs first search if it exist a folder with the network name (e.g. if run with this default, it searches for 'E_DCGAN').
 If is found, then the training will not be repeated: the models are loaded and only the final results are shown.
 With this fashion, if any error arises before the models are saved, you need to manually delete or change name to the folders, otherwise the programs will try to load the